-13. Subsequent Events
+14. Subsequent Events

 The Company evaluates subsequent events occurring between the most recent balance sheet date and the date that the financial statements are available to be issued in order to determine whether the subsequent events are to be recorded and/or disclosed in the Company's financial statements and footnotes.
 The financial statements are considered to be available to be issued at the time that they are filed with the SEC.
-Other than the item mentioned below, there were no other subsequent events or transactions that required recognition or disclosure in the consolidated financial statements.
+There were no subsequent events or transactions that required recognition or disclosure in the consolidated financial statements.